-One of the most common test used to screen for cervical cancer includes a pelvic examination a Pap test, in which a sample of cells taken from the cervix and the cervical canal.
-The cell sample is determined to be either negative (no cell abnormalities detected) or positive (abnormal cells seen in the sample).
-Positive results can be confusing, so they are explained below.
-Click here to learn more about pap tests.
+During a Pap test, a sample of cells is taken from the cervix and the cervical canal.
+The sample is tested and will be either negative or positive.
+Negative results mean that no cell abnormalities were detected.
+Positive results mean that abnormal cells were seen in the sample.
+Positive results can be confusing.
+They are explained below.

-The word squamous means “plate like” or “scaly” and refers to squamous cells, the relatively flat cells that make up the outer layers of the cervix.
-The prefix intra- means "within" and the word epithelial refers to the cells of the epithelium, the membranous tissue that covers the cervix.
-SIL is further categorized as either low grade or high grade.
+The word squamous means “plate-like” or “scaly” and refers to squamous cells.
+These are the relatively flat cells that make up the outer layers of the cervix.
+According to the ACS, SIL is further categorized as either low grade or high grade.

 These designations are part of the Bethesda system of classification and are used to describe abnormal Pap test results.